yubrajbhoi/termux-python/Doc/c-api/module.rst

    used from the module's initialization function.
 The string *value* must be ``NULL``-terminated.
    Return ``-1`` with an exception set on error, ``0`` on success.

+   This is a convenience function that calls :c:func:`PyUnicode_InternFromString` and :c:func:`PyModule_AddObjectRef`;
+   see their documentation for details.

 .. c:macro:: PyModule_AddIntMacro(module, macro)